anydotcrypto/docs.any.sender/docs/echoWalkthrough/README.md

 You can configure the payload as you like, but in this tutorial, we will just send a string message to an echo contract.

 Our example echo contract can be found [here](https://ropsten.etherscan.io/address/0xFDE83bd51bddAA39F15c1Bf50E222a7AE5831D83#code).
-All transactions sent using any.sender is processed via our Relay contract to record a log that we completed the job (and thus enforce accountability).
-Check out the [Internal Transactions tab](https://ropsten.etherscan.io/address/0xFDE83bd51bddAA39F15c1Bf50E222a7AE5831D83#internaltx) to find your job!
+All transactions sent using any.sender are processed via our Relay contract to record a log that we completed the job (and thus enforce accountability).
+Check out the [Internal Transactions tab](https://ropsten.etherscan.io/address/0xFDE83bd51bddAA39F15c1Bf50E222a7AE5831D83#internaltx) so see the previous echos!

 **Note**: The whole demo takes place on the Ropsten network, so ensure that any urls you use (e.g. etherscan, infura) are for that network.